-Do you want e-mail with your Web site?
+B. Do you want e-mail with your Web site?
 For little extra cost, usually you can establish an e-mail link to your Web site.
 Be careful about this, though.
 If you have an e-mail link, make sure someone in your company checks e-mail at least once, and preferably several times, each day.
-It's better not to have an e-mail link than to leave customer inquiries unanswered for days at a time.
+It’s better not to have an e-mail link than to leave customer inquiries unanswered for days at a time.

-How fancy do you want to get?
+C. How fancy do you want to get?
 I recommend keeping it relatively simple at the start.
-You can always develop more features over time.
+You always can develop more features over time.
 Be careful about getting too complicated with graphics and sound.
 People with older computers may have trouble loading your pages.
-They'll get tired of waiting and move on to someone else.
+They’ll get tired of waiting and move on to someone else.

 Before designing or hiring someone to design your own Web site, do some Internet surfing to view other contractor sites with desirable features.
 Adopt those you find convenient and to your liking.